 A little bit of friendly competition never hurt anyone, right?
-If you’re looking to put your mates in their place, show off your skills on a date or have been left in charge of the office social, then these are the activities for you when indoor fun can finally resume from 17th May.
+If you’re looking to put your mates in their place, show off your skills on a date or have been left in charge of the office social, then these are the activities for you.

 If you like pop music and you like crazy golf, you'll love Pop Golf.
 The UK's first pop-themed crazy golf course features nine holes each inspired by a music video plus plenty of poptastic playlists and interactive audio tech.
 And you'll be able to sip on Karma sodas, Toast lagers and Lollipop cocktails as you sink those balls.